ollien/cs-539-stackoverflow-helpfulness/cs539-project-site/content/overview.md

 2. LQ_EDIT: Low-quality posts with a negative score and with multiple community edits.
 However, they still remain open after the edits.
 3. LQ_CLOSE: Low-quality posts that were closed by the community without a single edit.

+The labels in this data set are balanced.
 In addition, since the data set contains the ID of the question, it is possible to go back and scrape more data from the question if necessary.

 ***